 “Do you three remember the cruel words Mr. Woodrow spoke to us at the train station before Catrina and Frank came along?”
 Theodore said as he placed his hands on his hips.

-“Yes, Anna,” Millen lowered his gaze, and stared at the floor.
-Their new grandfather had yelled the horrible words to him, but the others knew it pertained to them as well.
+“Yes, Anna,” Millen lowered his gaze and stared at the floor.
+Their new grandfather had yelled horrible words at him, but the others knew it pertained to them as well.

 “I’ve kept this a secret for three weeks because I believed we would be sent off to Jasper and Clinton after the holiday,” Theodore reached forward and lowered himself to Millen’s level.
 “It never crossed my mind that Frank and Catrina would adopt us, and I don’t want any bad blood between her, and her father.
 That evil man might not be our legal father, thankfully, but he is our grandfather.
 If Catrina found out what he said to us, they would argue, and I don’t want us to be the cause of it.
 Understand?”

 Millen raised his gaze, and for a moment Theodore was blind-sighted by the boy’s beauty.
 His thick, curly eyelashes fluttered over his almond-shaped, hazelnut-colored eyes.
 He would grow up to be the envy of many men, as well as women.
 There wasn’t a doubt in Theodore’s mind that when he came of age in a few short years he would question why he and Dylan weren’t identical twins.
 But, that was something Theodore didn’t wish to think about at the moment.